clabordec/kevtech/README.md

 ---

 🎯 **Objectives**
+- Install and set up Windows Server 2016 to create a stable and scalable platform that manages networks, applications and providing centralized servers for the company.
-- Install and configure Active Directory to manage resources such as user, computers and groups within the company
+- Install and configure Active Directory to manage resources such as users, computers and groups within the company.
-- Create a splunk instance to ingest events from the Windows Server that has Active Directory and the target windows machine
-- Utilize Kali Linux to perform a brute force attack to see what kind of telemetry that generates, along with using Atomic Red Team as well
+- Join client machines to the domain.
+- Create and manage Group Policy Objects(GPOs) to ensure security enforcement, software management and user environment customizations.
+- Provide support to the team with any technical issues within the company, such as: Locked accounts, forgotten passwords, expired accounts, deploying software, setting up printers and giving shared access to certain folders.

 ---